vizzuhq/ipyvizzu/docs/tutorial/shorthands_store.md

 ```

 If you set/attach/detach just one series on a channel, you don't have to put
 that series into an array.
+Also, let's save this animation by calling the
+`store` method of the `previous` chart object.

 <div id="tutorial_02"></div>